 Public Safety

 Crime and violence have been a persistent challenge for Trinidad and Tobago.
 High rates of violent crime and troubling levels of other forms of social violence (assault, theft, gender-based violence) are mostly centralised in “hotspot” areas or targeted toward members of vulnerable groups.
-However, there has been an increase in cases of criminal activity against the general public so security authorities urge persons to be vigilant and exercise caution in everyday activities.
+However, there has been an increase in cases of criminal activity against the general public so security authorities urge people to be vigilant and exercise caution in everyday activities.
 Visit the Trinidad & Tobago Police Service website to learn more.

 In case of facing any risk, call 999 or head to the nearest police station.